plamen33/ToDoList-JavaFX/README.md

-# ToDoList-JavaFX
+**ToDoList-JavaFX**
-ToDoList application developed on Java
+ToDoList application developed on Java using JavaFX and MVC design pattern.